camillechj/peas-andlove/Jenny's Lab Notebook.md

 _Date: September 11, 2020_

 **Actions:**
-* Potted dark red kidney bean seeds (unknown cultivars; 3 seeds in pots 1 to 13; 2 seeds in pots 14 to 20)
+* Potted dark red kidney bean seeds (Red rover; 3 seeds in pots 1 to 13; 2 seeds in pots 14 to 20)

 _Date: September 17 and 18, 2020_